 - Their practice area

 - The type of case

 How you set your fees depends on how you charge clients as well.
 For example, if you charge an hourly rate, you may want to work back from your desired income per year, the number of cases you can reasonably take on in a year, the time and effort required for each case, and so on.
 If you charge a flat fee, you may look more closely at what it will reasonably cost your law firm to provide a given flat-fee service, and whether you can charge a flat rate that is palatable to your target clients and also profitable for your firm based on this cost.

-Setting the right law firm pricing is key for your firm’s budget and business plan.
+Setting the right legal rates is key for your firm’s budget and business plan.
 The right pricing will yield a profitable, sustainable firm, while the wrong pricing could put your firm out of business in short order.